Qup42/loghead/README.md

 # loghead

-An open source, self-hosted implementation of the logging backend for Tailscale clients.
+An open source, self-hosted backend for collecting logs and metrics from Tailscale clients.

 ## Features